 The employer must provide:

-(a) Final pay (2009 Scheme definition) at each 31 March, on flexible retirement, on ending membership of the Scheme (opting out, termination of pensionable employment, death in service or attaining age 75), and on request from the administering authority (eg in relation to pension valuations for divorce / dissolution of civil partnerships), for use in calculating pre 2015 benefits, final salary benefits resulting from a transfer in and any underpin protection.
+(a) Final pay (2009 Scheme definition) at each 31 March, on flexible retirement, on ending membership of the Scheme (opting out, termination of pensionable employment, death in service or attaining age 75), and on request from the administering authority (for example, in relation to pension valuations for divorce / dissolution of civil partnerships), for use in calculating pre 2015 benefits, final salary benefits resulting from a transfer in and any underpin protection.

 (b) Final pay at Normal Pension Age (NPA) (2009 Scheme definition – normally age 65) for members protected by the underpin who remain active members beyond this date.